KRTirtho/spotube/README.md

   </tr>
 </table>

-> If you don't understand this download table.
-You can read [installation instructions](https://github.com/KRTirtho/spotube/wiki/Installation-Instrcutions) from the wiki.
+> You can also [find more detailed installation instructions](https://github.com/KRTirtho/spotube/wiki/Installation-Instrcutions) in the wiki.

 ### 🔄 Nightly Builds